browserengineering/book/book/preface.md

 will build upon the last.[^jrwilcox-idea] That way, you will also practice growing and improving complex software.
-If you feel particularly interested in some component, please do flesh it out, complete exercises, and add missing features.
+If you feel particularly interested in some component, please do flesh it out, complete the exercises, and add missing features.
 We've tried to arrange it so that this doesn't make later chapters more difficult.

 [^jrwilcox-idea]: This idea is from [J.R.
 Wilcox][jrw], inspired in turn by
     [S. Zdancewic][sz]'s course on compilers.